ellakoa/postcard-poem/content/posts/silent-footsteps.md

 ---
 title: Silent Footsteps
-description: Sometimes the a morning is just perfect, and needs no other introduction.
+description: Sometimes the morning is just perfect and needs no other introduction.
 This was one such morning, enjoy an early morning stroll in a field of blue.
 collection: Kent Views